-In a similar way as the costing oriented pricing, there are different techniques to find a final price based on the market:
+In a similar way to costing oriented pricing, there are different techniques to find a final price based on the market:

-If you wanna dive deeper into the matter, the book Pricing Done Right is a good start.
+If you want to dive deeper into the matter, the book Pricing Done Right is a good start.

 Calculating the tour costing and pricing is essential for all tour operators and it’s something that should be done in the early stages of your business.